Who to contact if sewage is backing up into your basement

 Fill out the form and return as soon as possible.
 Determination of fault is generally worked out between insurance companies.

-What you can do about slow drainage in my toilets, showers and sinks
+What you can do about slow drainage in your toilets, showers and sinks

 Slow drainage is typically caused by clogs in the property's plumbing system.
 You can try using drain cleaning products, or call a drain cleaning service.